ordinals/ord/docs/src/guides/collecting/sparrow-wallet.md

 Download the Sparrow Wallet from the [releases page](https://sparrowwallet.com/download/) for your particular operating system.

-Select `File -> New Wallet` and create a new wallet called `ord`
+Select `File -> New Wallet` and create a new wallet called `ord`.

 ![](images/wallet_setup_01.png)

-Change the `Script Type` to `Taproot (P2TR)` and select the `New or Imported Software Wallet` Option
+Change the `Script Type` to `Taproot (P2TR)` and select the `New or Imported Software Wallet` option.

 ![](images/wallet_setup_02.png)

-Select `Use 12 Words` and then click the `Generate New Button`.
-Leave the passphrase blank
+Select `Use 12 Words` and then click `Generate New`.
+Leave the passphrase blank.

 ![](images/wallet_setup_03.png)

 A new 12 word BIP39 seed phrase will be generated for you.
 Write this down somewhere safe as this is your backup to get access to your wallet.
 NEVER share or show this seed phrase to anyone else.

-Once you have written down the seed phrase click `Confirm Backup`
+Once you have written down the seed phrase click `Confirm Backup`.

 ![](images/wallet_setup_04.png)

-Re-enter the seed phrase which you wrote down, and then click `Create Keystore`
+Re-enter the seed phrase which you wrote down, and then click `Create Keystore`.

 ![](images/wallet_setup_05.png)

-Click `Import Keystore`
+Click `Import Keystore`.

 ![](images/wallet_setup_06.png)

 Click `Apply`.
 Add a password for the wallet if you want to.

 ![](images/wallet_setup_07.png)

 You now have a wallet which is compatible with `ord`, and can be imported into `ord` using the BIP39 Seed Phrase.
 To receive ordinals or inscriptions, click on the `Receive` tab and copy a new address.